stephenmathieson-boneyard/bitbucket-component/Readme.md

 ## Setup

-  bitbucket-component(1) expects an `{env}.config.json` to exists.
+  bitbucket-component(1) expects an `{env}.config.json` to exist in your current directory.
 Put your port number, username and password in there.

   **env.config.json**